 What is Proton Therapy?

 Proton therapy is a type of radiation therapy.
 It is a non–invasive, incredibly precise cancer treatment that uses a beam of protons moving at very high speeds to destroy the DNA of cancer cells, killing them and preventing them from multiplying.

 Cancer Types Treated by Proton Therapy

 Benefits of Proton Therapy at Roberts Proton Therapy Center

 Unlike conventional radiation that can affect surrounding healthy tissue as it enters the body and targets the tumor, proton therapy's precise, high dose of radiation is extremely targeted.
 This targeted precision may cause less damage to healthy, surrounding tissue.
 This allows the radiation dose delivered to the tumor to be increased beyond conventional radiation.
-The result is a better chance for curing cancer with fewer harmful side effects.
+The result is a better chance for curing cancer with potentially fewer harmful side effects.

 Increased Precision Close to Critical Organs

 Thanks to its marvelous precision, proton therapy is perhaps the most advanced treatment for cancer tumors located close to critical organs and highly sensitive areas, such as the spinal cord, heart and brain.

 Proton therapy, alone or in combination with other treatments, may be a great choice for many specific types of cancers and benign conditions.

 Proton therapy is also an important treatment option for cancers that cannot be completely removed by surgery.